Mega Turrican

 There are a number of mechanical changes in Mega Turrican, some really good and others baffling.
 The laser whip has been replaced with a plasma rope.
 This rope is both a weapon and a grappling hook.
 Cool idea but it is criminally underused; you can ignore its existence completely up until the fourth level.
 The Energy wheel can no longer be used an unlimited number of times.
 Now it has a meter that slowly depletes and is only refilled after losing a life or completing a level.
 The three main weapons are exactly the same as before but visually look better.
 The most crucial change is your life bar.
 It is now segmented but more importantly you have a few seconds of invincibility after taking a hit.
 This is huge, and reduces the difficulty significantly.

 In terms of level design Mega Turrican has more in common with Contra than earlier games in the series.
 For the most part each level follows a set route with plenty of enemies in your path.
 There are even multiple mini boss battles to break up the flow.
 Occasionally they open up to allow you to find hidden power-ups but for the most part that is not common.
 It is a jarring change for sure but one that is for the better.
-The level design is generally strong and while it doesn’t measure up to Contra: Hard Corps it isn’t far behind.
+The level design is strong and while it doesn’t measure up to Contra: Hard Corps it is not far behind.

 Turrican was a notoriously brutal game in terms of challenge.
 But most of that came from bad design decisions.
 With those flaws fixed Mega Turrican is median when it comes to difficulty.
 Weapon and health power-ups are frequent and well-spaced.
-You won’t have to search hard to find extra lives and will more than likely build up a stock quickly.
+You will not have to search hard to find extra lives and will likely build up a stock quickly.
 Even though your life bar is different you can still die in a few hits.
 But this merely sends you back to a nearby checkpoint.
 The one area you would expect the difficulty to spike is actually the opposite: the boss battles.
 These are some of the simplest boss fights I’ve experienced in a run and gun shooter and are disappointing considering how much the game excels in every other category.

 In Closing